ratwolfzero/hopalong_python/README.md

 Computers in Art, Design and Animation (J. Landsdown and R. A. Earnshaw, eds.), New York: Springer–Verlag, 1989.

-Barry Martin, "Graphic Potential of Recursive Functions," in Computers in Art, Design and Animation pp. 109–129.
+Barry Martin, "Graphic Potential of Recursive Functions" in Computers in Art, Design and Animation pp. 109–129.

 ISBN-13: 978-1-4612-8868-8,  e-ISBN-13: 978-1-4612-4538-4

 ----------------------------------------------------------------------------------------------------------------------------------------------------

 A.K.
-Dewdney in Spektrum der Wissenschaft "Computer Kurzweil" 1988, (German version of Scientific American)
+Dewdney, Program "HÜPFER" in Spektrum der Wissenschaft "Computer Kurzweil" 1988, (German version of Scientific American)

 ISBN-10: 3922508502, ISBN-13: 978-3922508502